Bartosz95/Credit-application/README.md

 # CREDIT
 ## Abstract
-Application gives you a API which can be use to menage loans of bank customers.
+Application gives you an API which can be used to manage loans of bank customers.
-It consists of three separate modules which are comunication throught http interface.
+It consists of three separate modules which communicate through http interface.
 There are three services:
 - credit - you can deal with this API,
-- cunstomer where are collected information about customers and it handles requests form credit module,
+- customer where are collected information about customers and it handles requests form credit module,
-- product where are collected information about credits and it also handles requests form credit module, Communication with database was done by JDCB module
+- product where are collected information about credits and it also handles requests form credit module, Communication with database was done by JDBC module

 ## Technologies
 - Java